acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 ## Running on a GPU node

-You can execute `hello_world` on the login node simply by naming it:
+You could execute `hello_world` on the login node simply by naming it:

 ~~~
 $ ./hello_world